orientechnologies/orientdb-docs/Extractor.md

 ## JSON Extractor

 When the ETL module runs with a JSON Extractor, it extracts data by parsing JSON objects.
 If the data has more than one JSON items, you must enclose the in `[]` brackets.

-The component writes to the `ODocument` class.
+- Component name: `json`
+- Output class: `[ ODocument ]`

 <!-- #### Syntax
 | Parameter | Description | Type | Mandatory | Default value |